-- outcomes in cases of gender based abuse.

-- Ask Greater Manchester

-Police to deliver on the

-investment in key

-technologies, such as

-body-worn video, digital

-forensic technology and

-core IT systems, and to

-demonstrate how they

-have improved justice

-outcomes for victims of

-gender based abuse.
+- Ask Greater Manchester Police to deliver on the investment in key technologies, such as body-worn video, digital forensic technology and core IT systems, and to demonstrate how they have improved justice outcomes for victims of genderbased violence. - Ask the Chief Constable to anticipate the need to implement a new 'Gold Standard' framework focusing on investigating the suspect and improving victim engagement, consistent with that being trialled by the Home Office via Avon and Somerset Police.

-Some gender based crimes are notoriously difficult to investigate and prosecute.
+Some gender-based crimes are notoriously difficult to investigate and prosecute.
 For this reason, there is a need to ensure that frontline officers have a strong grasp of the powers conferred by new legislation.
 To deliver more effective investigations, reduce the time it takes for cases to go to court, and increase rates of conviction, we will:

-Ensure that when police officers attend domestic abuse incidents they gather and secure all the relevant evidence.
-This

-- will include the consistent use of body worn cameras.

-- Ensure all frontline police officers are able to speak clearly to children who are present to obtain their views and know how to request to talk to victims on their own so that they feel safe to disclose abuse.
+- Ensure that when police officers attend domestic abuse incidents they gather and secure all the relevant evidence.
+This will include the mandatory use of body worn cameras. - Ensure all frontline police officers are able to speak clearly to children who are present to obtain their views and know how to request to talk to victims on their own so that they feel safe to disclose abuse.

-- Improve the police response to stalking through the continued use of multi-disciplinary scrutiny panels.

-- Train all criminal justice

-personnel in the powers

-the new criminal and civil

-legislation confer, with an

-immediate focus on the

-Domestic Abuse Act and

-the Domestic Violence

-Disclosure Scheme,

-commonly known as

-Clare's Law, and an

-enduring focus on best

-practice with regard to

-safeguarding children and

-vulnerable adults.

-Assess the potential to use multi-disciplinary panels to improve responses to all victims of all gender based abuse and to actively include victims and survivors as members of the panel.
+- Improve the police response to stalking through the continued use of multi-disciplinary scrutiny panels. - Train all criminal justice personnel in the powers the new criminal and civil legislation confer, with an immediate focus on the Domestic Abuse Act and the Domestic Violence Disclosure Scheme, commonly known as Clare's Law, and an enduring focus on best practice with regard to safeguarding children and vulnerable adults. - Assess the potential to use multidisciplinary panels to improve responses to all victims of all genderbased violence and to actively include victims and survivors as members of the panel.

-In Greater Manchester, we know that perpetrators of gender based abuse sometimes seek to point blame at victims and try to use the criminal justice and legal system to abuse and control them further, sometimes resulting in the arrest of women who are repeat victims and/or who are highly traumatised72.
-Greater Manchester Police are preparing for the implementation of the Domestic Abuse Act, and the new powers this confers in relation to current coercive control laws, by ensuring all officers fully understand how to enhance the response to victims when this comes into effect.
-Greater Manchester

-Police will further develop policy in relation to coercive control and establish a review system to assess how new law in this area is working, especially in relation to cases where counter accusations are made by alleged perpetrators.
-Over the last ten years, we have learnt from the tragedies reported in Domestic Homicide Reviews, the importance of information sharing, multiagency working, and of professional curiosity needed to reveal the close attention to the dynamics of power and control that put some women at risk of lethal violence.
+In Greater Manchester, we know that perpetrators of gender-based violence sometimes seek to point blame at victims and try to use the criminal justice and legal system to abuse and control them further, sometimes resulting in the arrest of women who are repeat victims and/ or who are highly traumatised.82 Greater Manchester Police are preparing for the implementation of the Domestic Abuse Act, and the new powers this confers in relation to current coercive control laws, by ensuring all officers fully understand how to enhance the response to victims when this comes into effect.
+Greater Manchester Police will further develop policy in relation to coercive control and establish a review system to assess how new law in this area is working, especially in relation to cases where counter accusations are made by alleged perpetrators.
+Over the last ten years, we have learnt from the tragedies reported in Domestic Homicide Reviews, the importance of information sharing, multiagency working, and of professional curiosity needed to reveal the close attention to the dynamics of power and control that put some women at risk of lethal violence